How to prepare for university

 Preparing to go to university can be stressful.
 It could be that you're worried about making friends at uni, having to deal with homesickness, the danger of running out of money, or any number of things.

-First and foremost, it's important to remember that you are not alone.
-The vast majority of students are in the same boat as you: going to a new place where they don't know anybody, to live away from their parents for the first time, all on a limited budget.
+First and foremost, remember that you are not alone.
+The vast majority of students are in the same boat as you.

 Of course, sometimes stress and anxiety don't go away, despite your efforts to rationalise your concerns and resolve them.
-If you find this is the case for you, try not to beat yourself up – take some time out, give yourself a break and indulge in a few of these self-care ideas.
+If you find this is the case for you, try not to beat yourself up.
+Just take some time out, give yourself a break and indulge in a few of these self-care ideas.

 Now you're all set to start uni, make sure you don't end up being guilty of these classic freshers' mistakes.